pearsonkyle/Exoplanet-Artificial-Intelligence/README.md

-# Exoplanet-Artificial-Intelligence
-Searching for Exoplanets using Artificial Intelligence
+# Searching for Exoplanets using Artificial Intelligence

 White Paper Link: (Currently in review at MNRAS)

 arXiv: https://arxiv.org/abs/1706.04319

 This project uses machine learning to search for transiting exoplanets in planetary search surveys.
-Multiple neural networks are trained to recognize patterns from artificial light curves that mimic real observations.
+Multiple neural networks (MLP, CNN, Wavelet MLP) are trained to recognize patterns from artificial light curves that mimic real observations.
 The trained networks are validated with real data using the known ephemerii of transiting planets discovered from the [Kepler](https://www.nasa.gov/mission_pages/kepler/main/index.html) mission.

 Dependencies:
   * [Numpy](http://www.numpy.org/)